korpling/pepperModules-SpreadsheetModules/README.md

 If you have found any bugs, or have some feature request, please open an issue on github.
 If you need any help, please write an e-mail to saltnpepper@lists.hu-berlin.de .

 ## Funders
-This project has been funded by the [department of corpus linguistics and morphology](https://www.linguistik.hu-berlin.de/institut/professuren/korpuslinguistik/) of the Humboldt-Universität zu Berlin, the Institut national de recherche en informatique et en automatique ([INRIA](www.inria.fr/en/)) and the [Sonderforschungsbereich 632](https://www.sfb632.uni-potsdam.de/en/).
+This project has been funded by the [department of corpus linguistics and morphology](https://www.linguistik.hu-berlin.de/institut/professuren/korpuslinguistik/) of the Humboldt-Universität zu Berlin.

 ## License
-  Copyright 2009 Humboldt-Universität zu Berlin, INRIA.
+  Copyright 2016 Humboldt-Universität zu Berlin, INRIA.

   Licensed under the Apache License, Version 2.0 (the "License");
   you may not use this file except in compliance with the License.